jane-shen/T07G5/README.md

 Tetros is an animation game allows players to rotate falling blocks strategically to clear through rows and gain points as they go.
 This is a GUI version of tetris.
 The graphics can be accessed through the command prompt and are seen on a pop up tab and user inputs are required to play the game.

 Getting Started

-To get started you will need to download the Source-code.zip file and extract the files into a folder.
-You will need to open up an IDE for java and make that folder the source folder.
-You must compile all the documents in the source file for the game to work.
-You will then go into the MainGame.java file and run that file.
-The game will then begin.

-Prerequisites

-To play this game you'll need an OS that has Java installed along with its default packages.
-You will need an extractor that can extract zip files and an IDE that can run java files.

-Testing

-We focused on testing our Board.java file the most during our testing as it is a crucial part of the original Tetris games.
-Our board must be a certain size and must be able to do specific things.
+  - Download the Source-code.zip file and extract the files into a folder.
+  - Open the command prompt
+  - In the command prompt, go to the directory where you downloads the files
+  - change the directory to Source-code
+  - Compile all the files by inputing this in the command promopt "javac *.java"
+  - Then run RunGame file by inputing this in the command prompt "java RunGame"